 Remember what I said about rotemburo meguri?
 At Kurokawa Onsen, you can buy these wooden passes or tegatas for JPY 1,300.
 They allow you admission to up to three different onsens of your choice.
 You can buy them at the tourist information center.
 Alternatively, you can pay JPY 500 per onsen.

 There are a few cute boutiques and restaurants in town.

 As cold as it was outside, we couldn’t help but get a cup of this honey soft serve.
 It was so creamy and delicious!

 Croquette with horse meat.
-Kumamoto is one of the few prefectures in Japan that farms horses for meat, so many of the restaurants here serve it in some form.
+Kumamoto is one of the few prefectures in Japan that farms horses for meat, so many of the restaurants here serve it in various Japanese dishes.
 We had it in a curry and as sashimi as well.